Bunnings-Engineering/problems/unhandled.md

 # Unhandled error

-This is usually used to return status information after an unhandled exception is caught.
+This error returns status information after an unhandled exception is caught.
 The trace ID returned should be sufficient to find the internal details that caused the problem.

 ## Problem Type